CAMP (studio)

-CAMP is a Mumbai-based studio for transdisciplinary media practices founded by Shaina Anand (born 1975 in Mumbai, India) and Ashok Sukumaran (born 1974 in Sapporo, Japan).
+CAMP is a Mumbai-based studio for transdisciplinary media practices founded by Shaina Anand (born 1975 in Mumbai, India), Sanjay Banghar, and Ashok Sukumaran (born 1974 in Sapporo, Japan).
 CAMP's work has been concerned with the history and politics of technology and experimental video and audio.

-CAMP's work has been exhibited internationally, including at the 2010 Liverpool Biennial, the 2011 Sharjah Biennial, the 2012 New Museum Triennial, Documenta 13 in Kassel and Kabul, the 2013 edition of the Viennale, the 2014 edition of the Shanghai Biennale, and the 2017 edition of the Skulptur Projekte Münster.
+CAMP's work has been exhibited internationally, including at the 2009, 20011 and the 2013 Sharjah Biennials, the 2012 New Museum Triennial, Documenta 13 in Kassel and Kabul, the 2013 edition of the Viennale, the 2014 edition of the Shanghai Biennale, the 2017 edition of the Skulptur Projekte Münster, the 2012 and 2022 Kochi Muziris Biennale, and in the Museum of Modern Art (MoMA) of New York, in 2025, with a monographic show titled Video After Video: The Critical Media of CAMP.

 History

-CAMP was founded in Mumbai in 2007 by Shaina Anand and Ashok Sukumaran.
+CAMP was founded in Mumbai in 2007 by Shaina Anand, Sanjay Banghar, and Ashok Sukumaran.